ocj137/SF-Data/README.md

 San Francisco Data

-San Francisco provides a wealth of data on the city for public sue.
-This project is about exploring this data and modeling interesting relationships with regression.
+San Francisco provides a wealth of data on the city for public use.
+This project explores this data and modeles interesting relationships with regression.

 Notes on the data